eslint/eslint/docs/rules/no-invalid-this.md

 * The function is a callback of array methods (such as `.forEach()`) if `thisArg` is given.
 * The function has `@this` tag in its JSDoc comment.

-Otherwise are considered warnings.
+Otherwise are considered problems.

-### The following patterns are considered warnings:
+### The following patterns are considered problems:

 This rule warns below **only** under the strict mode.
 Please note your code in ES2015 Modules/Classes is always the strict mode.